 How we evaluate authoritativeness

-We use a number of signals to determine authoritativeness to make sure only content from established and relevant sources appears in our information panels.
+We use various signals to measure authoritativeness to make sure only content from established and relevant sources appears in our information panels.
 We also use external raters to evaluate the expertise and trustworthiness of the content.
-We go to extraordinary lengths to build our products and enforce our policies to make sure that ideological or political leanings aren’t taken into account when assessing authoritative sources.
+We go to extraordinary lengths to build our products and enforce our policies to make sure that ideological or political leanings aren’t factored into the assessment of authoritative sources.